 A smart city initiative with a utility provider as the lead would rely on the owner of that utility, be it fiber, power, etc. to oversee the implementation.
 They are at an advantage because they have the structure, power and often fiber in place to bring this new technology to people.
 However, they can be protective of the use and integrity of their utility and not always in sync with communities.
 A good example of utility as lead is Huntsville Utilities in Huntsville, AL.

 A smart city initiative with carriers as the lead would rely on the products and services that they provide as a guide for the city.
 They would then oversee the implementation of these new technologies.
 Major carriers have proposed interesting smart city programs and have shown their ability to provide services.
-However, they are ultimately trying to sell their product.
-This calls into question who exactly is the buyer and how that business model should operate.
 Examples of these types of companies include telecommunication providers such as Verizon, AT&T, T-Mobile, Sprint, etc.

 More Questions than Answers